shenzhu28/homepage/_pages/about.md

 Academic
 -----
 I believe physics is the most charming and appealing science or philosophy in the world, and mathematics is how we describe a phenomenon in physics, thus I would like to study both of them.
-The research I carried out under the guidance of Prof. Bing Wang (at [Institute of Geometry and Physics](http://igp.ustc.edu.cn/main.htm)) mainly concerned quantum gravity and modern geometric analysis.
+The research I carried out under the guidance of Prof. Bing Wang (at [Institute of Geometry and Physics](http://igp.ustc.edu.cn/main.htm)) is mainly on quantum gravity and modern geometric analysis.